alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-09-05-the-nation-before-the-mission.md

 Thanks to God who rescued us from the pitches of darkness by sending us Muhammad (peace be upon him), and opened the door of True Guidance in front of us till the Day of Judgement, and made us see through His light the strayers from the Right path floundering in their misguidance, wandering about in their inebriety, faltering in their ignorance, and dithering in their uncertainty.
 They do believe; but in idolatry! they seek a lord other than God. they do know; but only about the perceivable phenomenae of life on earth and they are oblivious about the Hereafter.
 They do prostrate but to the Cross, to idols and to the sun.
 They know how to deceive; but they are only deceiving themselves though they do not know it:

-**"Indeed Allah conferred a great favour on the believers when He sent among them a Messenger (Muhammad) from among themselves, reciting unto them His Verses (the Qur’an), and purifying them (from sins by their following him), and instructing them (in) the Book (the Qur’an) and Al-Hikmah [the wisdom and the Sunnah of the Prophet (i.e. his legal ways, statements, acts of worship)], while before that they had been in manifest error."** (Quran, Aal 'Imran [3]: 164)
+***"Indeed Allah conferred a great favour on the believers when He sent among them a Messenger (Muhammad) from among themselves, reciting unto them His Verses (the Qur’an), and purifying them (from sins by their following him), and instructing them (in) the Book (the Qur’an) and Al-Hikmah [the wisdom and the Sunnah of the Prophet (i.e. his legal ways, statements, acts of worship)], while before that they had been in manifest error."** (Quran, Aal 'Imran [3]: 164)*

-**"Similarly (to complete My Blessings on you), We have sent among you a Messenger (Muhammad) of your own, reciting to you Our Verses (the Qur’an) and purifying you, and teaching you the Book (the Qur’an) and the Hikmah (i.e. Sunnah, Islamic laws and Fiqh - jurisprudence), and teaching you that which you used not to know."** (Quran, Al-Baqarah [2]: 151)
+And: ***"Similarly (to complete My Blessings on you), We have sent among you a Messenger (Muhammad) of your own, reciting to you Our Verses (the Qur’an) and purifying you, and teaching you the Book (the Qur’an) and the Hikmah (i.e. Sunnah, Islamic laws and Fiqh - jurisprudence), and teaching you that which you used not to know."** (Quran, Al-Baqarah [2]: 151)*

 Praise be to God who enriched us with His Sharia which exhorts wisdom and spiritual growth, and embraces the commands for justice and charity, and prohibits all sinful deeds and reprehensive acts and injustice.
 Kindness and favours return to God for what He bestowed upon us graciously and for selecting us to be above all nations (being the guardians to His True Religion Islam).
 To Him we supplicate to inspire us to be grateful and deserving for His blessing, and to open in front of us the doors for repentance, forgiveness, and a mercy, because the most endeared means to the benevolent is to supplicate to Him through his good deeds and to confess to Him that the whole matter belongs to Him, to His favours and kindness.
 We return to Him with gratitude for His blessing on us, we return to Him to forgive our sins, ignorance, unjustness, and the excesses we commit in managing our affairs.
 This is the plea in our hands to gain recompense and be rescued from the most severe penalty.
 As long as our mistakes are not deliberate, but are mistakes committed in the course of our pious endeavours, the blessing of God will not desert us.